Skip to main content

 Consequences for schools

-In case an inspection (or any action taken by the pedagogical supervision body) reveals that the school fails to comply with the legislation, the Head of the REA instructs the school head to eliminate the shortcomings or irregularities within a specified timeframe.
-If it is established that the school is underperforming in terms of educational effectiveness, the Head of the REA instructs the school head to develop a performance improvement programme and a schedule for its implementation.
-The school head prepares such documents in consultation with the body administering the school and should consider comments and conclusions presented by the Head of the REA; the programme implementation schedule should be approved by the Head of the REA.
+If an inspection (or any other action taken by the pedagogical supervision body) reveals that the school fails to comply with the legislation, the Head of the REA instructs the school head to eliminate the shortcomings or irregularities within a specified timeframe.
+If the effectiveness or outcomes of educational activities are not satisfactory, the Head of the REA instructs the school head to develop a performance improvement programme and a schedule for its implementation.
+The school head prepares such documents in consultation with the school administering body and should consider comments and conclusions presented by the Head of the REA; the programme implementation schedule should be approved by the Head of the REA.

 If the school head fails to eliminate shortcomings within the timeframe set, to develop or implement a performance improvement programme in line with the approved schedule or to take into consideration the comments and conclusions presented, the Head of the REA submits a motion for dismissal of the head to the school administering body.
 The motion is binding upon the school administering body.
-If a non-public school fails to comply with the instructions from the Head of the REA, the Head may cancel the permit to establish the school; consequently, the school is struck from the register and closed down.
+If a school administered by a natural person or a legal person, except for a local government unit, fails to comply with the instructions from the Head of the REA, the Head may cancel the permit to establish the school; consequently, the school is struck from the register and closed down.

 Publication and use of inspection protocols